A710160085/A710160085.github.io/README.md

 </head>
 <body>

-<p>Scroll Up and Down this page to see the parallax scrolling effect.</p>
+<p>Scroll Up and Down this page to see the juornal.</p>

 <div class="parallax"></div>

 <div style="height:1000px;background-color:white;font-size:36px">
-Scroll Up and Down this page to see the parallax scrolling effect.
-This div is just here to enable scrolling.
-Tip: Try to remove the background-attachment property to remove the scrolling effect.
+1. JUDUL JURNAL :
+   - Innovation and Technology in Engineering Education System Based On Android
+   - Teching Interface of Finger Braille Teaching System Using Smartphone
+   - The Impact and Benefits of Techinical Helps For Disabled People
 </div>

 </body>